-The second step is carried out when the carrying amount of a reporting unit exceeds its fair value, in which case, the implied fair value of the reporting unit's goodwill is compared with its carrying amount to measure the amount of the impairment loss, if any.
+The second step is necessary when the carrying amount of a reporting unit exceeds its fair value, in which case, the implied fair value of the reporting unit's goodwill is compared with its carrying amount to measure the amount of the impairment loss, if any.
 The implied fair value of goodwill is determined in the same manner as the value of goodwill is determined in a business combination, using the fair value of the reporting unit as if it was the purchase price.
 When the carrying amount of goodwill exceeds the implied fair value of the goodwill, an impairment loss is recognized in an amount equal to the excess.
 Impairment provisions are not reversed if there is a subsequent increase in the fair value of goodwill.

-(e) Revenue recognition:
+(f) Revenue recognition:

 The Partnership's revenue is primarily comprised of the sale of products and the provision of services.
 Revenue on sales of product is recognized based on fixed or determinable prices when the product has been delivered to the well site and the product has been mixed.
+For sales that are invoiced upon shipment of the product, deferred revenue is recorded for the portion of the product that has not been mixed.
 Revenue from field service charges is recognized based upon agreed daily, hourly or job rates, when the service is performed.
 Revenue will only be recognized when collection is reasonably assured.

-(f) Unit-based compensation:
+(a) Unit-based compensation:

-The Partnership uses the fair value method to account for options granted to employees and directors.
+The Partnership uses the fair value method to account for options granted to employees, officers and directors of the General Partner and certain service providers.
 Under the fair value method, the fair value of the options is estimated at the grant date using the Black-Scholes option pricing method, and such fair value is expensed over the vesting period, with a corresponding increase in contributed surplus.
 The amount of compensation expense and contributed surplus is reduced for options that are cancelled prior to vesting.
-Any consideration received upon the exercise of the unit based compensation together with the amount of non-cash compensation expense recognized in contributed surplus is recorded as an increase in unitholders' capital.
+Any consideration received upon the exercise of the unit-based compensation together with the amount of non-cash compensation expense recognized in contributed surplus is recorded as an increase in unitholders' capital.